oracle-livelabs/oml/oml/create-project-workspace/create-project-workspace.md

-## Create Project in Oracle Machine Learning Notebooks
+## Task 3: Create Project in Oracle Machine Learning Notebooks

 A project is a container for your notebooks, and a workspace is a container for your projects.
 While you may own many projects, other workspaces and projects may be shared with you.
 The initial workspace and the default project is created by the Oracle Machine Learning service automatically when you log in to Oracle Machine Learning for the first time.
 To create a new project: